-Films like 1978’s Superman, starring the late Christopher Reeve as Superman, and 1989’s Batman, with Michael Keaton, are pretty nice.
-Now Justice League in 2021 will be a four-hour miniseries that could make your emotional investment the DCEU feel worthwhile again.
+Now Justice League in 2021 is a four-hour miniseries that could make your emotional investment the DCEU feel worthwhile again.

-In the years 2007 and in 2008, I was a salesman, holding down a stressful low-level telemarketing job.
-To boost morale, my sales team held a special draw, where supervisors awarded prizes for good work.
+In the years 2007 and in 2008, I did my best to hold down work.
+One day, to boost company morale, my sales team held a draw, where supervisors awarded prizes for good work.

-Some of the prizes were movie units on DVD, this the 2000s.
+Some of the prizes were movie units on DVD.
 A couple of them went into my coat pocket: I won them, Godzilla with actor Matthew Broderick and 16 Blocks with actors Bruce Willis and Mos Def.

-All our bosses wanted from us was for us to make sales calls so that we could say we earned the sales contract.
-Hand me movies?
-In a perfect world, everybody would be a film buff, I’m sure.
+All our bosses wanted from us was sales calls so that we could say we earned the sales contract.

 “Do you know how many people are doing that?”